Film Spoilers and

 Shooter threatened Rainey with violence: ("I will burn your life and every person in it like a cane field in a high wind").
 The UPS-delivered Ellery Queen Magazine had pages 83-98 sliced out - the exact location of Rainey's story, another hint about the film's fairly obvious twist --- the deranged and schizophrenic Rainey actually created the character or persona of John Shooter - "There is no John Shooter.
 There never has been.
 You invented him."

 Rainey had instructed his demented, invented "Shooter" personality to kill the dog, commit arson and murder ("You didn't have the stomach to do it yourself, but you knew I did") - and his final task was to "Fix the ending" of his ruined story.
-When Amy arrived at the house, she found the word "SHOOTER" carved into his desk, other surfaces, and into the wall (SHOOT-HER).
+When Amy arrived at the house, she found the word "SHOOTER" carved into his desk, other surfaces, and into the wall (SHOOT-HER) - an expression of his inner desire to murder her.
 Mort stood threatening her as southern-accented "John Shooter."
 He pursued her to her car, dragged her back into the house, and stabbed her in the leg with a screwdriver.
 He stood above her and said that his demented plan was Mort Rainey's idea: "I got a place for you...I got it all picked out."
 When Ted arrived, "Shooter" killed him with a shovel, and then while narrating the changed ending to his story, he killed Amy (off-screen): "'I know I can do it,' Todd Downey said, helping himself to another ear of corn from the steaming bowl.
 'I'm sure that in time, her death will be a mystery even to me'."

 Weeks later, the town's Sheriff Newsome (Len Cariou) was suspicious of Rainey, but admitted that he had no proof -- "but eventually, we'll find those bodies.
 We'll tie you to them, and you're going away."
 Rainey responded: "The only thing that matters is the ending.
 It's the most important part of the story, the ending.
 And this one is very good.
 This one's perfect."